codetheweb/stepfunctions-localhost/README.md

 For example, to set the account ID, the options object would be `{account: 'fake-account-id'}`.

-In addition, the `options` object may contain a parameter called `path`, which points to the directory of the local installation.
-Defaults to `./.step-functions-local`.
+Returns the stdout stream of the spawned server process.

 ### `.stop()`

 Stops the currently running instance.

-### `.remove(path)`
+### `.remove()`

 Removes local files that have been downloaded.
-Path defaults to `./.step-functions-local`.